anilkoithara/cypress-cucumber/README.md

 Please make sure that the baseUrl to `http://localhost:3000` in `cypress.json` file

-### Run all the tests in headless mode and generate reports follow this steps
+### Run all the tests in headless mode and generate reports follow these steps

-Install all the depedency and run app and then run test, 3 steps are shown below
+Install all the depedencies and run app and then run test, 3 steps are shown below
 ```shell
 npm install
 npm run start